strohs/brewery-microservices/beer-order-service/README.md

 # Beer Order Service

 This service is responsible for simulating beer orders from the brewery's "taproom".
-More importantly, this service is the orchestrator of all the other microservices.
+More importantly, this service is the orchestrator of sagas across the other microservices.
-It handles the happy path of an order as well as the possibility that an order could not be fulfilled due to not enough inventory or due to a customer "cancelling" the order.
+It handles the happy path of an order as well as the possibility that an order could not be fulfilled due to not having enough inventory or due to a customer "cancelling" their order.

 Spring State Machine is used to keep track of the [order states](./src/main/java/org/cjs/beer/order/service/domain/BeerOrderStatusEnum.java).

+## Database Schema
+- database name = `beerorderservice`
+- userid = `beer_order_service`
+- password = `password`
+- table = `BeerOrder` described in [BeerOrder](./src/main/java/org/cjs/beer/order/service/domain/BeerOrder.java)

 ## Message Queue Endpoints